lodauria/IoT_Group_Project/src/Devices/README.md

-## RIOT applications
+# RIOT applications

-This directory contains all RIOT applications
+This directory contains all the RIOT applications for each type of device